-How and Why to Reply to Reviews on iOS & Android
+Why & How to Reply to App Store Reviews

 The most important thing to keep in mind is that reviews and ratings are a great source of feedback.
 Frequently going through your app’s reviews can give you a better understanding of your customers’ experiences using your product, providing a closer look at their wants and needs.